 The "Death Nap", especially for new Goat owners this can be a scary and heart-stopping experience.
 Goats can have such a deep sleep state that they can look they have died, so much so, that it can be hard to wake them up.
 It's also something that you never get used to.

 Goats are picky eaters, we know, they won't eat Bracken Fern and they aren't interested in your Outdoor Furniture, your washing on the line, or your kid's toys.
 They may mouth them, which is their way of learning what something is, may also be testing if something is palatable.

 Goats (well most) love Blackberry, it's supposed to be medicinal for them.
 I have only heard of one (1) Goat that didn't like Blackberry so I'm guessing not all like Blackberry.

 Female Goats (DOES) are not mean, head butting or nibbling is more akin to play not aggression.
 Male Goats that are castrated (WETHERS) are nice too.
 Male Goats that are intact (BUCKS) can be aggressive and will bite and head butt.

-Goats Milk can be frozen with issues, unlike Cow or other animals milk, where freezing damages the enzymes and other goodness.
+Goats Milk can be frozen without issues, unlike Cow or other animals milk, where freezing damages the enzymes and other goodness.

 Goats Horns are made of the same stuff as our nails.
 You shouldn't use their horns to push, pull or try to control them, it can make them aggressive, and they will most likely move their heads quickly which can get you hurt.
 We have heard that grabbing their horns can hurt them and potentially kill them, I'm not sure about this I'm not a Goat, but I would play it safe for the Goats well being.